gantry/docs/pages/01.gantry5/01.basics/08.updating-themes/docs.md

 Updating Gantry 5 themes is a very similar process to updating any other theme on its respective platform.
 The process for updating a Gantry 5 theme for Joomla, as an example, is virtually identical.

-That said, there are a few notes of caution that you should be aware of prior to starting a manual update.
-This guide will cover these and go over the update process in greater detail.

 ## Common Notes

 !!
 Prior to updating any template or theme, we highly recommend backing up your site from stem to stern.
 This includes the database (if any), and your theme's directory so that you can quickly restore it to the state it was prior to the update should you come across any issues.